cr0nica1/flare-on_12/_posts/2025-10-29-flareon12-solution.md

 ![chall3-description]({{ '/assets/img/flareon12/chall3.png' | relative_url }})

 The challenge artifact is a PDF file.
-Using Google Chrome to render this PDF file, we can see that its content is quite simple, as follows:
+Using Google Chrome to render this PDF file, i can see that its content is quite simple, as follows:

 ![chall3-PDFrender]({{ '/assets/img/flareon12/chall3-pic1.png' | relative_url }})